-While smaller companies can manage using debit cards or cash, a corporate fleet card is essential for businesses that are planning to expand.
+While smaller companies can manage using debit cards or cash, a corporate fleet card is essential for larger businesses and fleets.
 In addition to added security, you gain comprehensive reporting to monitor your drivers, easy tax filing, online account management, and an extra line of credit to help balance company finances during expansions and busy seasons.
-Here are the primary benefits of a corporate fleet card:
+Learn about our fleet card products.

 As your business expands and hires more drivers, it becomes increasingly difficult for management to track all fleet expenses and ensure each transaction looks legitimate.
 Companies that use a traditional credit card or rely on cash or reimbursements are at risk of abuse.
 A corporate fleet card allows you implement a customizable program to track employee spending.
 How you use these features will depend on the size of your fleet and your business needs, and your provider can help determine the right options for you.
 You can also create customized controls based on your needs.
 You can limit fueling to specific times or days, set transaction limits per day, week, and month, and lock out states that your drivers will never visit.
 With certain cards, you can even set purchase controls to diesel-only so you ensure drivers can’t refuel personal vehicles on the company account.
 In addition to controls, you can setup transaction alerts that notify you of suspicious purchases (like after hours, weekends or unusual products).

 Regardless of what controls you decide to use, you should implement a driver fuel card policy.
 Review expectations with your team, including who can use the card, what purchases are allowed, when and where can the card be used, and any specifics about how purchases should be made.
 After this training, require all drivers to sign and date an agreement and give them a copy of your policy.